 Your graduated pension makes up a small proportion of your State Pension and is typically paid in lump sums rather than as part of your weekly payments.

 Can’t find Graduated Retirement Benefit in your pension statements?
 Don’t worry – the payments are included in the additional 'State Pension estimate' part of your statements, so you won’t find the amount shown separately.

 The amount of Graduated Retirement Benefit you receive is based on how much you paid in graduated contributions.

-First, the Government works out your total graduated contributions.
-This amount is used to calculate the number of graduated pension units you will receive.
-To work out how many units you will receive, the amount of graduate contribution you paid is divided by:
+First, the government works out your total graduated contributions.
+Then the amount of graduate contribution you paid is divided by:

 - 7.5 for men

 - 9 for women who reached State Pension age before 6th April 2010